Simon Barlow: Storylines

 In July 2020, following Oliver’s diagnosis of a mitochondrial disease, Simon overhears Steve and Leanne talking and Leanne stating that she will have nothing if Oliver dies, making Simon believe that Leanne doesn’t want him.
 He skips his exams before Leanne confronts him.
 He confides in Peter about what he heard and decides to stay with him in the Rovers, devastating Leanne.
 She encourages Simon to come home for hers and Oliver’s sake and also apologises to him.

 In February 2021, Simon starts working at For Your Fries Only.
 His colleague Jacob Hay (Jack James Ryan) grooms him into drug dealing by allowing him to believe that he owed him £2000 after he staged a robbery.
 This leads to him doing dodgy jobs for him, including threatening to set a guy, who had apparently stole from them, on fire.
 It is witnessed by Sam Blakeman (Jude Riordan) which leads to his father Nick confronting Simon and telling him that he no longer wants him around Sam.
 Afterwards, Leanne discovers all of this and when Simon’s new boss Harvey Gaskell (Will Mellor) starts to threaten him, she takes over.
 Eventually, she has enough of it and reports him to the police.
 When she confesses this to him, he leads her to a vehicle where he was planning to kill her.
 However, armed police arrive on the scene and take Harvey into custody.
 After Leanne makes a police statement against Harvey, she decides to go into hiding out of fear, taking Simon and Nick with her.

 On 30 April, Peter is called into hospital to receive a donor liver.
-He tries to make contact with Simon by calling him, meanwhile Sharon Gaskell (Tracie Bennett) arrives back to the street, and it is revealed that she is Harvey’s aunt, Sharon begins befriending Sam, and after informing Sam that Simon’s father is receiving a transplant, she convinces him to phone Nick to inform him of the news.
-Simon overhears Nick informing Leanne of Peters surgery, and he runs off to see his dad.
+He tries to make contact with Simon by calling him, meanwhile Sharon Bentley (Tracie Bennett) arrives back to the street, and it is revealed that she is Harvey’s aunt, Sharon.
+She begins befriending Sam, and after informing Sam that Simon’s father is receiving a transplant, she convinces him to phone Nick to inform him of the news.
+Simon overhears Nick informing Leanne of Peter's surgery, and he runs off to see his dad.
 Whilst visiting Peter in the hospital, the doctor reveals the liver is unviable.
-A man is then seen informing someone over the phone of Simon’s location, and when the pair are leaving, Peter overhears the man mention Simon’s surname and tells him to run, Peter is attacked while Simon successfully escapes back to Leanne and Nicks secret flat.
+A man is then seen informing someone over the phone of Simon’s location, and when the pair are leaving, Peter overhears the man mention Simon’s surname and tells him to run.
+Peter is attacked while Simon successfully escapes back to Leanne and Nick's secret flat.
 Peter is then told that the attack makes him appear unstable and therefore likely not a candidate for a transplant.
 Sharon continues to find ways to track them down, eventually leading to Sam getting kidnapped.
 Nick returns to the street upon hearing the news and when Sam is safe, Nick enters a taxi whose driver is revealed to be working for Harvey.
 He warns Nick that if Simon and Leanne give evidence against Harvey, he would harm Sam.